 Rapid-response helped ensure no conflict between people and the lion, and we succeeded in building trust by demonstrating to the community that conflict could be avoided.
 Since then, we have intervened in several potentially volatile situations, and it is becoming clear that the Rapid Response unit not only saves lions lives, but is also an effective component in promoting sustainable human-wildlife coexistence.

 In another important case, communities reported losing livestock to “lions” in the night that were killing goats every other night.
-On further investigation, we discovered it was in fact hyaena and not lion.
+On further investigation, we discovered it was in fact hyena and not lion.
 Our teams got to work helping design and build bomas, fortified wooden structures, that would hold and secure goats at night and prevent further hyena predation.